benders5e/benders5e/phb/backgrounds.md

 <h3 class="new">Arctic Dweller</h3>

 **Skill Proficiencies:** Survival, plus your choice of Animal Handling or Athletics
-**Tool Proficiencies:** Two of your choice
-**Equipment:** a set of warm clothes, a token or keepsake to remind you of home, dried jerky to last for 5 days, and a pouch containing 10 gp
+**Tool Proficiencies:** Vehicles (water) or vehicles (land), one artisan's tool or musical instrument of your choice **Equipment:** a set of warm clothes, a token or keepsake to remind you of home, dried jerky to last for 5 days, and a pouch containing 10 gp

-#### Feature: Cold Endurance
+#### Feature: Snow and Ice Acclimation
-Living in the brutal climate of the pole has made you hardy and resilient, granting you proficiency with Constitution saving throws.
+Living in the brutal climate of the pole has made you hardy and resilient.
+You do not suffer the effects of extreme cold as described in the DMG.
+Additionally, you excel at foraging and navigating the harsh arctic, even where others may fail.

 #### Suggested Characteristics
 Use the tables for the guild artisan or sailor background in the Player's Handbook as the basis for your traits and motivations, modifying the entries when appropriate to suit your role within your home tribe.